This post was written by Kory Mertz, Senior Manager at Ai. It was originally featured in HIStalk under “Readers Write” on January 18, 2017:

-With the start of the New Year, the first performance period for the Quality Payment Program (QPP), has officially started.
-The QPP, part of the MACRA legislation, was passed with strong bi-partisan support in Congress and sends a clear signal of the Federal Government’s accelerating effort to move to value-based payments.
+With the start of the New Year, the first performance period for the Quality Payment Program (QPP) has officially started.
+The QPP, part of the MACRA legislation, was passed with strong bipartisan support in Congress and sends a clear signal of the federal government’s accelerating effort to move to value-based payments.

 In response to significant feedback from the provider community, the Centers for Medicare and Medicaid Services (CMS) has simplified the requirements and made 2017 a transition year to help ECs get used to participating in MIPS.
 Providers have three general approaches they can take:

 The second track of QPP is focused on increasing EC participation in Alternative Payment Models (APM) (i.e. Accountable Care Organizations, bundled payments, etc.) by offering a 5 percent bonus and exemption from MIPS for ECs who participate in an Advanced APM and meet certain participation thresholds.
 In 2017, ECs must have at least 25 percent of their Medicare payments or 20 percent of their Medicare patient panel in a CMS Advanced APM to receive the bonus and MIPS exemption.
 ECs who meet lower payment or patient thresholds have the option to be exempt from MIPS.
 CMS maintains the list of qualifying Advanced APMs here.